FarronF/limerick-council-meetings/meetings/2018/06/15-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Special Meeting of the Municipal District of Newcastle West - 9th may 2018.md

 causing traffic problems once installed, that the lights will be removed and parking

-spaces put back in their place.---
+spaces put back in their place.
+---
 2

 **(c)**